Police have powers to search people and property, and seize articles such as drugs for evidence, but their powers are not unlimited.

-The police have the right to search a person after an arrest (Law Enforcement (Powers and Responsibilities) Act 2002, section 23).
+The police have the right to search a person after an arrest and they generally do.

 A police officer above the rank of sergeant can request that a doctor examine a person in custody (if such an examination is relevant to the charge) without the person’s consent.

-Women should only be searched by a woman police officer.
-If no female constable is available, however, the police can request 'any female' to conduct the search under their direction.
+Women should only be searched by a female police officer.
+If no female constable is available, however, the police can request ‘any female’ to conduct the search under their direction.

 Police use specially trained dogs to detect the presence of prohibited drugs.

-Under section 148 of the Law Enforcement (Powers and Responsibilities) Act 2002police can use sniffer dogs without a warrant to detect illicit drugs, but only for 'general drug detection', defined to mean using a dog to detect the potential presence of drugs by smell, before the police conduct any actual search of the person or their belongings.
+Police can use sniffer dogs without a warrant to detect illegal drugs (under the NSW Law Enforcement (Powers and Responsibilities) Act 2002) but only for ‘general drug detection’, defined to mean using a dog to detect the potential presence of drugs by smell, before the police conduct any actual search of the person or their belongings.

-Police can use a dog to assist with general drug detection without a warrant (Law Enforcement (Powers and Responsibilities) Act 2002, section 148) in relation to a person who is:
+Police can use a dog to assist with general drug detection without a warrant in relation to a person who is: